t3r6/pkserver-docker/README.md

 I didn't find a way to make the `pkserver` binary work in a Virtual Machine via the Docker bridge network driver so I suggest running it via the host Docker network driver. `hostname -I` is the command to show the IP addresses for the host.
 Please make sure that this command works on your OS and that you don't have multiple IPs before running the below command.
 Otherwise, replace `$(hostname -I)` with the IP address.

 > You don't need to use the `+interface` command if you have one network interface on your host or if you set `Cfg.NetworkInterface` directly in the `pkserver/Bin/config.ini` file before building a Docker image.
+Alternatively, you can pass the `CFG_NETWORKINTERFACE` variable directly to Docker container.

 1. Start a server with the name 'ffa':